plutov/packagemain/14-go-modules-docker/README.md

 ## Cache go modules

-As you can see `go build` downloads our dependency.
+As you can see `go build` downloads our dependencies.
 But what is not good here is that it will do it every time we build an image.
 And imagine if your project have a lot of dependencies, it will slow down your build process.
 Let's change something in main.go file and run build again.

 To fix this we can use `go mod download` which will download dependencies first.
 But we should re-run it if our go.mod / go.sum files have been changed.

+We can do it by copying go.mod / go.sum files into docker first, then run `go mod download`, then copy all other files and run `go build`.

 ```
 FROM golang